mathigon/textbooks/content/functions/content.md

 :::

-One of the most common ways to write piecewise functions is by using cases:
+One of the most common ways to write piecewise functions is by using "cases":

     // NOTES
     // It would be great to target or color code the different components of the function.
 Input ranges point to x-axis, rules point to graph.

 {.text-center}`d(t)={(1/20t,0≤t<10),(1/6t-7/6,10≤t≤40):}`

-Each line in this function is a case.
-It includes the function rule and the input values where the rule is used.
+This function includes two cases.
+Each case defines a function rule and a range of input values where the rule applies.
 We read this function as “`d(t)` equals `1/20 t` in the interval `0≤t<10`, and `1/6 t` in the interval `10≤t≤40`".

 Let’s continue to get our feet wet in the world of piecewise functions.